Manage Account

 - Call us on 0330 159 7152 and we’ll post a form out to you.

-When we receive the completed form, we’ll use information from credit reference agencies to confirm the identity of your third-party.
+We’ll use information from credit reference agencies to confirm the identity of your third-party.
 These are ‘soft searches’ which means they won’t leave a footprint on their credit file.

-We’ll write to you when the third-party authority has been added to your account.
+To let you know that the third-party(ies) has/have been added to your account.
 The authority lasts for 12 months from the date it’s added, unless you tell us that you want it to stop before that.
 You should let your third-party know it’s in place as we won’t tell them.

 - Adding a third-party to your account doesn’t change your agreement with us.
 This means it won’t make them responsible for your debt or give them an interest in your property.